kyro-back-app/kyro-legal/KYRO_TERMS_OF_SERVICE.md

 ---

-## 12. Termination
+## 10. Termination

 ### By You
 - Cancel subscription through App Store/Play Store
-- Delete your account in App Settings
+- Delete the App from your device

 ### By Us
 - We may terminate access for Terms violations